 - If this option is disabled, you must provide the entire coefficient set as a matrix, which means that all coefficients are available in parallel.
-If the load_coef port is available (load_coef/srdyo, on page 264), the tool latches all coefficients internally when ssync is high.
-If the ssync port is not available, the tool does not latch coefficients internally, and any update to the w port is automatically propagated to the filter. - When this option is enabled, specify the coefficients for the w port in the same sequence as the taps, with the coefficient for the most recent tap provided first.
-Note that for serial coefficients, the load_coef and srdyo ports are always available.
-The coefficients must be consecutive; that is, load_coef must be continuously high for the required number of clock cycles.
+If the load_coef port is available (load_coef, on page 339), the tool latches all coefficients internally when load_coef is high.
+If the load_coef port is not available, the tool does not latch coefficients internally, and any update to the w port is automatically propagated to the filter. - When this option is enabled, specify the coefficients for the w port in the same sequence as the taps, with the coefficient for the most recent tap provided first.
+Note that for serial coefficients, the load_coef is always available.
 When this option is enabled, the dimension and the sample rate of the x and w inputs are the same.